microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapp/README.md

     ...
     ```
 1. Add the same URLs (with ports!) as SPA redirect URIs to your AAD app registration.
 This can be done in Azure Portal ([https://portal.azure.com](https://ms.portal.azure.com/#home)).
-1. Restart the `webapi` and `WebApp`, and Copilot Chat should be running locally with HTTPS!
+1. Restart the `webapi` and `WebApp`, and Copilot Chat should be running locally with HTTPS.

 ## Authentication